Senior Workshop Technician

 Key Duties

-• Participate in the development, modification, design and construction of specialist/bespoke equipment and apparatus using various mechanical workshop machinery and techniques.
+• Participate in the development, modification and construction of special equipment and apparatus.

-• Take responsibility for maintaining consumable stock levels, maintenance of machinery and apparatus within the mechanical workshop.
+• Take responsibility for stock levels, security, maintenance and cleanliness of materials, apparatus, and equipment within work area.

-• Undertake reviews of technical processes and procedures, in collaboration with co-workers and advise on options for improvement.
+• Undertake reviews of technical processes and procedures, in collaboration with line management, and advise on options for improvement.

-• Abide by University policies on Health and Safety and Equality, Diversity & Inclusion.
+• Abide by University policies on Health and Safety and Equality and Diversity

 Person Specification